Tom Sizemore: Career

 One of Sizemore's earliest film roles was in Oliver Stone's Born on the Fourth of July (1989).
 His other early appearances included Lock Up (1989), Harley Davidson and the Marlboro Man (1991), Point Break (1991), Passenger 57 (1992), True Romance (1993), Striking Distance (1993), Natural Born Killers (1994), and Strange Days (1995).
 He had a recurring role on the television series China Beach (1988–1991) as an enlisted man named Vinnie who was in love with Dana Delany's character.
 For his performance in Heart and Souls (1993), he was nominated for the Saturn Award for Best Supporting Actor.
 He starred in the independent drama film Love Is Like That (1993) with actress and model Pamela Gidley and had a supporting role in Kevin Costner's Wyatt Earp (1994) as Bat Masterson.

 A succession of well-received supporting parts followed, beginning with his portrayal of Michael Cheritto in the heist film Heat (1995).
 Sizemore's first major leading role was as Vincent D'Agosta in The Relic (1997).
 Sizemore continued to play leading and character parts in Devil in a Blue Dress (1995), Bringing Out the Dead (1999), and Witness Protection (1999).
-Saving Private Ryan (1998) proved to be his most commercially successful project, bringing in $217,000,000 at the box office.
+In Saving Private Ryan (1998), he played against type—"one of cinema's scariest sleazebags cast as a soft-spoken guardian of civilization".
+He also had an uncredited role in Enemy of the State (1998).
 In the early 2000s, he appeared in the action films Pearl Harbor (2001), which also starred Ben Affleck and Ridley Scott's Black Hawk Down (2001).
 Sizemore had a voice role as Sonny Forelli in the video game Grand Theft Auto: Vice City.
 He starred in Ticker (2001), an action film directed by Albert Pyun, with Steven Seagal and Dennis Hopper.
-Sizemore also starred in the well-reviewed but short-lived television drama series Robbery Homicide Division (2002-2003).
+Sizemore also starred in the well-reviewed but short-lived television drama series Robbery Homicide Division (2002–2003).
 He appeared in the Mel Gibson-produced Paparazzi (2004), played Pete Rose in Hustle (2004) depicting his illegal gambling while managing the Cincinnati Reds, and played an undercover cop in Swindle (2006), opposite Sherilyn Fenn.